reza-arjmandi/proxysql_challenge/README.md

 * The result that I've achieved:

-* query rules without flagIN and flagOUT and with backend server:
+* Query rules without flagIN and flagOUT and with backend server:
 1. Average number of seconds to run all queries: 10.002 seconds
 2. Minimum number of seconds to run all queries: 10.002 seconds
 3. Maximum number of seconds to run all queries: 10.002 seconds

-* query rules with flagIN and flagOUT and with backend server:
+* Query rules with flagIN and flagOUT and with backend server:
 1. Average number of seconds to run all queries: 10.001 seconds
 2. Minimum number of seconds to run all queries: 10.001 seconds
 3. Maximum number of seconds to run all queries: 10.001 seconds

-* query rules without flagIN and flagOUT and without backend server:
+* Query rules without flagIN and flagOUT and without backend server:
 1. Average number of seconds to run all queries: 48.494 seconds
 2. Minimum number of seconds to run all queries: 48.494 seconds
 3. Maximum number of seconds to run all queries: 48.494 seconds

-* query rules with flagIN and flagOUT and without backend server:
+* Query rules with flagIN and flagOUT and without backend server:
 1. Average number of seconds to run all queries: 32.666 seconds
 2. Minimum number of seconds to run all queries: 32.666 seconds
 3. Maximum number of seconds to run all queries: 32.666 seconds